If I Never Sing Another Song

-"If I Never Sing Another Song" is a pop ballad written originally by Alexandra.
+"If I Never Sing Another Song" is a pop ballad lyrics written originally by Alexandra.
 She named it “Illusionen” (Translation from German to English; Illusions).
-Contributions and changes were made later by Don Black and Udo Jürgens.
+Contributions and changes were made later by Don Black and original composer Udo Jürgens.
 English singer Matt Monro was the first to record and release the song in English, with John Burgess producing it.

 Background

 The song was first written in German in 1967 by Alexandra, who sang the song herself.

 The meaning behind the song is about a "superstar who has enjoyed the spotlight and heard all the applause the world has ever made" but being okay with not being able to reach the heights again as he "has tasted everything that fame could bring".
 It encapsulates being in the twilight of a singers' career.

 Matt Monro version

 In 1977, Don Black translated the lyrics in English and reworked it.
 He had previously worked with Monro and had written them originally for him, with help from Udo Jürgens.
 It was first offered to Frank Sinatra, who turned it down.

 Matt Monro sang the song on Saturday Night At The Mill in February 1978, prior to its official release in March 1979, when Matt Monro released the album If I Never Sing Another Song.